• Skip to main content

 Skating at Nathan Phillips Square – Toronto’s Answer to the Rockefeller Center

-Probably the most popular rink with leisure skaters is the rink at Nathan Phillips Square, a bustling skating venue with music and a carnival atmosphere.
-It’s great for visitors to Toronto as skate rentals are available, and it has a central location right at City Hall on Queen Street.
+It’s great for visitors to Toronto as skate rentals are available, and it has a central location right at City Hall at 100 Queen St. West.

 The Bentway Trail – The Coolest Place to Skate

-“Who wants to skate under an expressway?” asked my husband when I badgered him into going, but this urban chic hotspot (or should I say cold spot?) is actually really fun.
+“Who wants to skate under an expressway?” asked my husband when I badgered him about it, but this urban chic hotspot (or should I say cold spot?) is actually fun.

 Distillery District in winter in Toronto

-It really ramps up during the winter with the Christmas Market, now called the Distillery Winter Village, but if you’ve missed it, it’s still a fun place to go on a chilly.
+It really ramps up during the winter with the Christmas Market, but even if you miss the holiday festivities or New Year’s Eve, it’s still a fun place to go on a chilly day.

 Getting to the Distillery District